Last Updated:

 EXAF Extreme Architecture Framework "a minimalist EA framework for an agile environment" Enterprise IT architecture Defines an enterprise as as "a collection of human activity and software systems".
 Organizes thinking into a hierarchy of system types: sector, enterprise, business process, software application, software component; and several complementary viewpoints: activity, information, software, data, technology to describe the enterprise. [web]

-FEAF US Federal Enterprise Architecture Framework "The Federal Enterprise Architecture Framework promotes shared development for common Federal processes, interoperability, and sharing of information among Federal Agencies and other Governmental entities."
-"The Federal Enterprise Architecture Framework is recommended for use in the following [enterprise IT] efforts[:] Federal Governmentwide efforts; Multi-Federal Agency (i.e., two or more Agencies) efforts; Whenever Federal business areas and substantial Federal investments are involved with international, State, or local governments"
+FEAF US Federal Enterprise Architecture Framework “The Federal Enterprise Architecture Framework promotes shared development for common Federal processes, interoperability, and sharing of information among Federal Agencies and other Governmental entities.”
+“The Federal Enterprise Architecture Framework v2 describes a suite of tools to help government planners implement the Common Approach.”

 FMLS-ADF FMLS Architecture Description Framework 3.0 (SE) To "enable description of architectures for systems with the qualities required by SwAF: Cost effectiveness through reuse of services and systems; Flexibility to support changing conditions and new unique missions, enabling a situation adapted system assembly and configuration – SitSyst; Support for service oriented behavior as well as integration of legacy systems; Enabling incorporation and use of commercially available systems; Enabling interoperability with coalition partners and civil governmental agencies; Supporting a system of system structure providing flexibility through loosely coupled systems elements" "All FMLS 2010 systems in a system of system context"